perriera/cpp_starter/README.md

 	make
 	cd ..

-This will re-create the project now with all references to cpp_starter changed to <your_project_name>.
+This will re-create the project now with all references to cpp_starter changed to cpp_starter.
 To test this do the following:

-	build/run-unittests-<your_project_name>
+	build/run-unittests-<press tab>

 **Recommended**: The project now has been successfully created in git already.
 So add your first github tag:

-	git tag -a v0.2.0 -m "Renamed cpp_starter to: <project_name>"
-	git push origin v0.2.0
+	git tag -a v0.2.0 -m "Renamed C++ template to: <project_name>" git push origin v0.2.0

 ## Changelog.md
 When you go to make changes to your changelog.md you should maintain the version number of your project using 'include/version.hpp'.
-For example, in your version.hpp will look something similiar to the following but all referenced to CPP_STARTER will be changed to <YOUR_PROJECT_NAME>
+For example, in your version.hpp will look something similiar to the following but all referenced to CPP_STARTER will be changed to cpp_starter

 	#ifndef _CPP_STARTER_VERSION_HPP
 	#define _CPP_STARTER_VERSION_HPP